 - G.I.
 Joe: The Rise of Cobra offers a classic example of an enemy who appears to be retreating, but is actually just getting out of the way of something worse.
 At the climax of the rather lengthy Paris chase scene, Snake Eyes abruptly lets go of the Cobra operatives' car after hanging on to it for the entire chase.

 WHAM! [their car gets brutally T-boned by an oncoming train]

-Willy Wonka and the Chocolate Factory.
-Grandpa Joe and Charlie are in the Fizzy Lifting Drink room.
-Grandpa Joe says "A swallow won't hurt us!".
-After they each take a swallow, they float into the air and almost get chopped to pieces by a huge exhaust fan in the ceiling.
-Laser-Guided Karma kicks in when it's revealed at the end that the only reason why they survived is because out of all the 5 kids, 4 of whom lost by their own vices, Charlie was the only one who refused to give Arthur Slugworth, ostensibly a rival confectioner, a sample of the Everlasting Gobstopper—and as it turns out, Slugworth was actually a Wonka employee used for this Secret Test of Character.
+- Willy Wonka & the Chocolate Factory: Grandpa Joe and Charlie are in the Fizzy Lifting Drink room.
+Grandpa Joe says "A swallow won't hurt us!"
+After they each take a swallow, they float into the air — and almost get chopped to pieces by a huge exhaust fan in the ceiling, barely managing to escape.
+Laser-Guided Karma kicks in when it's revealed at the end that the only reason they get a happy ending is because even after he learns he's been disqualified from a promised prize for rule-breaking (as the other kids were in addition to suffering strange fates for such), since he stole the drinks, Charlie still refuses to give Arthur Slugworth, ostensibly a rival confectioner, a sample of the Everlasting Gobstopper.
+As it turns out, Slugworth is actually a Wonka employee used for this Secret Test Of Character.

 Satipo: There is nothing to fear here.

 Indy: That's what scares me.